 The University currently holds and is continually advancing our work in the Race Equality Agenda, Athena Swan Bronze Award (gender equality), Stonewall Diversity Champion (LGBT) and as a Disability Confident Employer.

-NTU staff have access to an Anti-Racism and White Privilege learning module as part of staff's essential learning, with an 'Understanding Racism' learning module available to all NTU students.
+NTU colleagues have access to an Anti-Racism and White Privilege learning module as part of their essential learning, and an 'Understanding Racism' learning module is available to all NTU students.
 Both offer the opportunity to explore and build an understanding of what Racism is and how it can be positively combatted.

 If you have a general question for the EDI team at NTU, please email us.

-Panya Banjoko – Panya is a PhD researcher in NTU’s School of Arts and Humanities.
+Panya Banjoko is a lecturer in NTU’s School of Arts and Humanities.
 Her thesis is around Politics in Poetry and the Role of African Caribbean Writers and Networks in the 1970s and 1980s.
 Panya is a key figure in Nottingham’s arts and culture community, establishing Nottingham Black Archive, which aims to collect, research and preserve Black history and heritage in the region and is the first organisation of its kind in the city.

-Dr Dung Jidong - is a Senior Lecturer in the Department of Psychology.
-His research areas include mental health issues among BAME (Black, Asian and minority ethnic) people, African cultural perspectives on mental health issues and Black & cultural psychology.
-His recent study has highlighted the significant gaps in support available to African and Caribbean communities struggling with their mental health in the UK, and will be offering a pilot programme of parenting workshops for these groups.
+Dr Dung Jidong is a Senior Lecturer in the Department of Psychology.
+His research areas include mental health issues among BAME (Black, Asian and minority ethnic) people, African cultural perspectives on mental health issues and Black and cultural psychology.
+His study has highlighted the significant gaps in support available to African and Caribbean communities struggling with their mental health in the UK.

 Sharon Monteith is Distinguished Professor of American Literature and Cultural History in NTU’s School of Arts and Humanities.
 Professor Monteith's interdisciplinary research focuses on literary activism, African American and Black British print and visual culture, the American South, the US civil rights movement and massive resistance to civil rights in the 1950s and 1960s.
 It also focuses on African American and Black British history, American literature and culture, feature film, documentary and art cinema, journalism and media cultures.
-Sharon’s most recent book is SNCC’s Stories: The African American Freedom Movement in the Civil Rights South (University of Georgia Press, 2020).
-Her current project is The Civil Rights Movement: A Literary History.
+Sharon’s most recent book is SNCC’s Stories: The African American Freedom Movement in the Civil Rights South (University of Georgia Press, 2020) which won the C. Hugh Holman Book Award.